raja-abhishek/FinTech/Homework/FinTech_Case_Study.md

 - Enhanced product offering will
   - improve their margin and ultimately the bottom line
   - will help them expand further in different areas
-  - will help merchants in managing their financials end to end which will further improve customer satisfcation
+  - will help merchants in managing their financials end to end which will further improve customer satisfaction
-- Improved risk managment capability will
+- Improved risk management capability will
   - will reduce default risk, hence improved margin
-  - will help mitigating online security threat which will reduce possibility of lawsuits, fines and reputational damage
+  - will help mitigating online security threat which will reduce possibility of lawsuits, fines, and reputational damage

 Klarna has required technology to roll out enhanced product offering and to manage risk.
-They can include blockchain in their existing technology suites which will help in enhancing the security of data related to customers, merchants and transcations.
+They can include blockchain in their existing technology suites which will help in enhancing the security of data related to customers, merchants, and transactions.

 ## Resources
 - https://en.wikipedia.org/wiki/Klarna#cite_note-8 (Wikipedia)